 Alaska's Burial Customs.

-The dead body is laid on logs or sticks of timber raised a couple of feet from the ground and then covered in with other timber and stones, giving the whole structure ber and stones, giving the whole structure somewhat the appearance of a square pen or pile, with upright posts or sticks at the pile, with upright posts or sticks at the pile. angles.
-On these funeral piles are placed one or more mementoes of the departed, generally some implement or weapon in lifetime; in by the dead man or woman in lifetime; in the use by the dead man or woman in the use M. BEATTY! sons, Weller I saw a rifle, bidarka, seine, spears, arrows, darts, etc.; and upon the bier of a female Southern States.
-Send for catalogues and months of the board or dish used to contain food.
+The dead body is laid on logs or sticks of timber raised a couple of feet from the ground and then covered in with other timber and stones, giving the whole structure somewhat the appearance of a square pen or pile, with upright posts or sticks at the angles.
+On these funeral piles are placed one or more mementoes of the departed, generally some implement or weapon used by the dead man or woman in lifetime; in the case of a hunter, the weapon in the use of which he excelled.
+Upon one mausoleum I saw a rifle, bidarka, seine, spears, arrows, darts, etc.; and upon the bier of a female was placed a kantag, a wooden bowl or dish used to contain food.
 Such articles are religiously devoted to this purpose, even though they are all the property left by the deceased.
 A widow may be in want and a son without a rifle or a seine with which to procure subsistence, but the burial customs of the tribe must not be neglected.
 These mementoes are never disturbed by the superstitious natives, but, left to bleach and rust through the Arctic seasons, gradually go to

-The wooden parts of the funeral pile rot away, leaving the bones of the dead exposed to view, I saw one such case, where the grinning skull looked out between the cracks of its crumbling prison, seeming to invite raids of the bone-sharp.
-But the bodies of the dead are not always treated with consideration.
+The wooden parts of the funeral pile rot away, leaving the bones of the dead exposed to view, I saw one such case, where the grinning skull looked out between the cracks of its crumbling prison, seeming to invite raids of the bone sharp.
+But the bodies of the dead are not always treated with considera-tion.
 Sometimes they are rudely thrown out upon the tundra and left to be destroyed by dogs or wolves.
 A case of this kind occurred near one of the stations near here.
-An Indian woman died in a tent, and when the Indians were ordered to take the body away they threw it out upon the adjacent tundra and left it as food for birds of the air and reasts of the field.
-A.P 143
+An Indian woman died in a tent, and when the Indians were ordered to take the body away they threw it out upon the adjacent tundra and left it as food for birds of the air and beasts of the field.